petalofzion/ServiceNow-ITSM-Automation-Lab/README.md

 - Failure handling steps are in `CI_FAIL_PLAYBOOK.md`.

 ## Status
 This is a scaffold.
-All ServiceNow configurations are to be completed in the PDI following the documentation.
+All ServiceNow configurations are to be converged automatically from the desired state and playbooks.